-Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
+Unknown data for certain members

+To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.

-In cases where submitted data was missing or incomplete, the following assumptions were applied: Legislators Retirement Plan Data for active members: There were no members reported with zero or invalid salary.
+In cases where submitted data was missing or incomplete, the following assumptions were applied:

+Legislators Retirement Plan

+Data for active members:

+There were no members reported with zero or invalid salary.

 There were no members reported with missing service.

 There were no members reported with missing or invalid gender or birth dates.

-Data for terminated members: There were 11 members reported without a benefit.
+Data for terminated members:

+There were 11 members reported without a benefit.
 If available, we calculated benefits for these members using the reported Average Salary and credited service.
 If Average Salary was also not reported (10 members), we assumed a value of \$30,000.
 There were no members reported without credited service or a termination date.

 There were no members reported with missing or invalid gender or birth dates.

-Data for members receiving benefits: There were no members reported with missing or invalid birth dates.
-There was one survivor reported with an invalid gender.
-We assumed female gender for the valuation.
-There were 291 retired members reported: 111 members were reported with the 75% or 100% joint and survivor option.
-These members were valued as indicated by the option elected.
-180 members were reported with a life annuity or the 50% joint and survivor option.
+Data for members receiving benefits:

+There were no members reported with missing or invalid birth dates, gender, or benefits.

+There were 295 retired members reported:

+- 114 members were reported with the 75% or 100% joint and survivor option.
+These members were valued as indicated by the option elected. - 181 members were reported with a life annuity or the 50% joint and survivor option.
 All of these members were valued as a 50% joint and survivor annuity per MSRS' direction.

-Of the 291 retired members, 164 members had an invalid or missing survivor gender and 156 members had a missing or invalid survivor date of birth.
+Of the 295 retired members, 164 members had an invalid or missing survivor gender and 156 members had a missing or invalid survivor date of birth.
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.

 There was 1 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
 A factor of 0.80 was assumed for the 100% joint and survivor annuity.